UVADS/data_engineering/syllabus.md

         - instructor giving code demos
         - students work on small coding assignments, with assistance from instructor/TA/potentially their peers
         - the instructor reviews coding solutions with the class
-- Students submit assignments through Learning Management System (e.g., Collab)
+- Students submit assignments through Learning Management System (e.g., Canvas)
 - Expect to spend 10hrs/week on this course
 - Office hours are held by instructor and TA (each are 1hr/week)